bbeckley-hub/staphscope-typing-tool/README.md

 | `spa typing` (Ridom) | Free for academic use |

 By using StaphScope, you agree to comply with the licenses of these third-party tools.

 ---
-Here are all the citations shortened with "et al." as requested.
-Much cleaner and perfect for a README.

----